an-distr/dotnet-asyncenumerable-reading-with-js/README.md

 1. [Converting response stream to text stream.](src/wwwroot/index.html#L43)

 1. [Converting text stream to JSON array stream.](src/wwwroot/index.html#L44)<br>
-  [JsonDeserializerStream](https://github.com/an-dist/js-streams/blob/latest/JsonDeserializerStream/README.md) is accumulating and converting a character stream to a JSON array.<br>
+  [JsonDeserializer](https://github.com/an-dist/js-streams/blob/latest/JsonDeserializer/README.md) is accumulating and converting a character stream to a JSON array.<br>
-  You don't necessarily need to use "JsonDeserializerStream".
+  You don't necessarily need to use "JsonDeserializer".
 But  "AsyncEnumerable" returns a partial response, but it is not necessarily separated by a delimited as JSON.
 So, if you want to process it yourself, be careful about character separation.

 1. It's not required, but I'm [counting the number of converted JSON objects](src/wwwroot/index.html#L45).